 Month: August 2014

-The Flick very much represents the epitome of theatre.
+Link to Article The Flick very much represents the epitome of theatre.
 The cast are brilliant in their roles, subtly displaying these aching affections with utmost sincerity.
 Prendergast is a delight to watch, and his desperate attempts to gain Rose’s attention is both heartbreaking and endearing.

-The cast is revelatory, Prendergast resists the very easy temptation to make Sam a creepy loser, instead conjuring a man shackled to his own existence, searching for an out.
+Link to Article The cast is revelatory, Prendergast resists the very easy temptation to make Sam a creepy loser, instead conjuring a man shackled to his own existence, searching for an out.
 This is Red Stitch’s finest work in recent memory and, as three-hour stints in movie theatres go, this one’s totally worth it.